 In the coming years, the next Adams generation moved into the family business.
 Mark Adams and his wife, Sue, started Mark Adams Greenhouses in 1978, to offer bedding plants and poinsettias to be sold in the store.
 A second store was built on Route 9W in Kingston, in 1981.
 By now, the retail business was so successful, the family no longer had time to farm themselves, and sold few, if any, of their own fruits and vegetables.
 “The stuff we could grow was like 1 percent of what we could sell,” Mark Adams said.
 “Also, the soil wore out, and deer became a huge problem.”
 Deer, once rare, became so plentiful they ate an entire field of green bean blossoms one year.
 “My father couldn’t believe it,” Mark said.

 In 1998, their third store was built in Newburgh, offering a salad bar, prepared foods, a Sweet Shop, gift shop, and a gourmet grocery department.
 Since then, the Poughkeepsie and Kingston stores were renovated; a fourth store opened on Route 9 in Wappinger, featuring the company’s first hot food bars; and its newest addition, a bakery, opened at the Poughkeepsie location in 2018.
-After all, reaching 100 years is no reason to stop moving forward.
+After all, exceeding 100 years is no reason to stop moving forward.
 “We try to keep our stores current, and we are always on the lookout for a new location,” Pat Adams says.

 All of which would certainly befuddle Ralph Adamuccio.
 But if that’s not the story of America, what is?